-- We cover prescribed drugs and medications, as described in the chart on page 59. - Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary. - Members must make sure their physicians obtain prior approval/authorization for certain prescription drugs and supplies before coverage applies.
-Prior approval/authorization must be renewed periodically. - The deductible is \$2,000 for self only enrollment or \$4,000 self and family enrollment.
+- We cover prescribed drugs and medications, as described in the chart on page 63. - Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary. - Federal law prevents the pharmacy from accepting unused medications. - Members must make sure their physicians obtain prior approval/authorization for certain prescription drugs and supplies before coverage applies.
+Prior approval/authorization must be renewed periodically. - The deductible is \$2,000 for Self Only enrollment or \$4,000 Self Plus One or Self and Family enrollment.
 The family deductible can be satisfied by one or more members of the family.
 The deductible applies to all benefits in this section. - After you have satisfied your annual deductible, coverage begins for Traditional medical services, including prescription drugs. - Your covered prescription expense can be applied toward satisfaction of the deductible. - Once you've met the deductible, there is no out-of-network coverage for prescription drugs.
 The prescription drug network is a nationwide network. - You are responsible for copayments for eligible prescriptions after the deductible is met. - Be sure to read Section 4, Your costs for covered services, for valuable information about how costsharing works.
 Also read Section 9 about coordinating benefits with other coverage, including with Medicare. - Some drugs may require prior authorization.
 If a drug requires prior authorization, your doctor must consult with the Plan before prescribing it.
 Prior authorizations are set on a drug-by-drug basis and require specific criteria for approval based upon FDA and manufacturer guidelines, medical literature, safety concerns, and appropriate use. - Some drugs may require step therapy.
 This means that you must try specific medications first before we will cover the drug that requires step therapy.
 Step therapy is built into the electronic system that checks your medication history.
 A drug with step therapy will be automatically approved if there is a record that you have already tried the preferred drug(s).
 If there is no record that you tried the preferred drug(s) in your medication history, your physician must submit relevant clinical information to the UPMC Health Plan Pharmacy Services Department before it will be covered.